International and Global Studies

 Sample of Approved Programs with IGS Coursework

-- Brandeis in the Hague (Spring or Summer) - The Hague, Netherlands
+- Brandeis in the Hague (Summer) - The Hague, Netherlands

 - SFS/ Sustainable Development Studies - Atenas, Costa Rica